google/transit/gtfs-realtime/spec/en/service-alerts.md

 *   Route type - affects any route of this type. e.g. all subways.
 *   Trip - affects a particular trip
 *   Stop - affects a particular stop

+You may include multiple entity selectors.
+When multiple entities are selected in one Alert feed entity, they should be interpreted as being joined by the `AND` logical operator.
+If you would like to join the entities by the `OR` operator, you should include them in separate Alert feed entities.

 ### Cause